RandulaTharaka/NewsGrid/README.md

 featuring a modern css grid layout, category-based article organization, and dedicated pages for stories and site info.
-Built with clean HTML and CSS, it adapts seamlessly to both desktop and mobile devices
+Built with clean HTML and CSS, it adapts seamlessly to both desktop and mobile devices.

 ![Screens](img/NewsGrid.jpg)